curvegrid/go-ethereum-wiki/Building-Edge.md

 `go-ethereum -m`

-This will start mining and gives you access to the developer console.
+This will start up your mining node.
 If you'd like to connect to your own mining node run the following:

 `go-ethereum -c`